2020 election coming into focus

 Voter registration cracked 40,000 people for the first time in Douglas County history, with 248 new voters registered in January alone, according to the Clerk-Treasurer’s Office.

 Three seats on the Douglas County School Board are up for election this year.
-School Board Trustee Karen Chessel has served on the board for 14 years, and under Nevada’s term limits law isn’t eligible to file for another term.
+School Board Trustee Karen Chessell has served on the board for 14 years, and under Nevada’s term limits law isn’t eligible to file for another term.

 Lake Tahoe resident Keith Byers and Carson Valley resident Linda Gilkerson are also up for election this year.